Founded for Mission: Every Catholic an Apostle

 In 1970, the old wooden residence building was replaced.
 Five years later, the most extensive change to the Shrine campus came.
 The rustic wooden barn–chapel finally succumbed to weather and termites and was replaced by the present stone chapel complex on the brow of the hill overlooking the Great Swamp National Wildlife Refuge.
 The same year marked the arrival of the Sister Servants of Jesus, who came from their native Poland to assist in the ministry of the Shrine.

 In more recent years, the former Saint Joseph Villa, established by Fr.
 Judge for the treatment of clergy suffering from the disease of alcoholism and just a few minutes from the main campus, was placed under the care of the Shrine.
-Restored and renamed Trinity House, this home is now used for retreats and spiritual programs.
+Restored and renamed Trinity House, this building is now used for the Recovery Ministry.

 In 2014, a new mission plan for the Shrine was inaugurated.
 This plan, built upon several “pillars of ministry,” brings renewed energy and focuses on the Shrine of Saint Joseph as a place of spiritual formation and mission center committed to responding to the pressing needs of the Church and our world.